bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js189">189.
 Whack-a-Mole Game</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program simulates a text-based Whack-a-Mole game.
-The player must "whack" the mole as it randomly appears in different holes.
+<p>This program simulates a text-based Whack-a-Mole game.
+The player must "whack" the
+mole as it randomly appears in different holes.</p>
 <pre>
 function whackAMoleGame() {
 const totalHoles = 5;